polyphene/docs.holium.org/docs/contributing/hip.md

 **Review**

-An HIP Author marks an HIP as ready for and requesting Peer Review.
+A HIP Author marks a HIP as ready for and requesting Peer Review.

 **Last call**

-This is the final review window for an HIP before moving to **accepted**.
-A maintainer will assign **last call** status at the request of an HIP author and set an end date, typically 14 days later.
+This is the final review window for a HIP before moving to **accepted**.
+A maintainer will assign **last call** status at the request of a HIP author and set an end date, typically 14 days later.

-An HIP is moved to **accepted** when it has been in **last call** for at least 2 weeks and any technical changes that were requested have been addressed by the author.
-The process for implementation developers to decide whether to encode an HIP into their clients is not part of the HIP process.
+A HIP is moved to **accepted** when it has been in **last call** for at least 2 weeks and any technical changes that were requested have been addressed by the author.
+The process for implementation developers to decide whether to encode a HIP into their clients is not part of the HIP process.

 If this period results in necessary normative changes (at a maintainer’s discretion), it will revert the HIP to **review**.